Below you will find a wide range of resources and guidance for professionals from national and local services.

 National Centre for Post-Qualifying Social Work and Professional Practice Guidance

-The National Centre for Post-Qualifying Social Work and Professional Practice have produced the following guidance related to Finaancial and Material Abuse:
+The National Centre for Post-Qualifying Social Work and Professional Practice have produced the following guidance related to Financial and Material Abuse:

 Safeguarding practice for those at risk of financial abuse from scamming